neli12/Google-Earth-Engine/README.md

 - LST: Simple code to calculate Land Surface Temperature from Landsat thermal bands.
 - NDVI: Calculate the Normalized Vegetation Difference Index by different way using a single image or over a collection of images.
 - TERRACLIMATE: Download climatic variables
+- soilgrids: Donwload soil maps from the SoilGrids platform